-- Homework is directly linked to classroom learning - Instrumental music lessons available - School holds regular trips for all children with all topics including outdoor trips and/or visits from speakers. - Assemblies themed around core Christian values and PSHE lessons - Access to online learning, TT Rockstars, Spelling Shed, Maths Shed - Class and school rules are consistently emphasised and a positive approach to these is adopted at all times. - Opportunities for child led learning - Opportunities for self-assessment and peer assessment - Reflection & opportunities for redrafting is built into learning - 5) Self help skills and independence - Children are taught independence strategies - ways they can continue to work without direct teacher help - Whole school reward and behaviour policy.
-E.g. certificates and badges and other class based reward systems are used to reward self-help skills and independent learning - Availability of toolkits and other resources in every class, such as learning mats to develop self-help skills. - Consistent use of Working Walls in every class
+- Milestones are planned through each class topic - Termly topics finish with whole class real life outcomes e.g. class exhibitions, café/ quiz events etc. - For EYFS children phonics videos placed on Seesaw to introduce parents to how initial are pronounced to support children's phonological development - EYFS: Practitioners bear in mind the characteristics of learning to build a picture of how Reception children learn and progress.
+ELG's are used to assess reception children at the end of the year - Homework is directly linked key skills of reading, spelling and times tables - Instrumental music lessons available - School holds regular trips for all children with all topics including outdoor trips and/or visits from speakers. - Assemblies themed around core Christian values and PSHE lessons - Access to online learning, TT Rockstars, Spelling Shed, Maths Shed - Class and school rules are consistently emphasised and a positive approach to these is adopted at all times - Opportunities for child led learning - Opportunities for self-assessment and peer assessment - Reflection & opportunities for redrafting is built into learning

+5) Self help skills and independence

+- Children are taught independence strategies - ways they can continue to work without direct teacher help - Whole school reward and behaviour policy.
+E.g. certificates and badges and other class-based reward systems are used to reward self-help skills and independent learning - Availability of toolkits and other resources in every class, such as learning mats to develop self-help skills - Consistent use of Working Walls in every class and WAGOLL examples (What a Good One Looks Like) - Classroom resources laid out to ensure children can independently access resources - Independent work opportunities - Self-led learning opportunities and self-assessment - Pupils respond to marking/ make comments, as part of Marking & Feedback Policy - Class monitors with specific responsibilities, such as librarian, recycler and other job roles within each class, as assigned by class teachers - Adult modelling of expectations and interactions - Consistent routines and behaviour expectations